ilozano2/spring-cloud-gateway-active-health-check/README.md

 You should see in the Eureka dashboard that there is only one instance available, and you will see some logs messages complaining that service on port `8090` is not available.
 The health check is not immediate, so you might need to wait a few seconds to see the instance marked as DOWN.

+7. Stop all the servers started in the previous steps

 ## Custom Filter at Route level (dynamic approach)